ashriyakasanagottu/TechSophy/README.md

-#Clinical Trial Patient Matching System
+# Clinical Trial Patient Matching System

 This project helps match patients to relevant clinical trials based on their medical profiles and the eligibility criteria defined by clinical studies.

 It implements three approaches:

-1. Rule-Based Matching
+## 1. Rule-Based Matching

-How it works:
+**How it works:**

 Uses structured filters such as:

-Age range
+- Age range

-Gender match
+- Gender match

-Exclusion keyword check
+- Exclusion keyword check

 Matches patients only if they strictly meet these hard-coded rules.

-Pros:
+**Pros:**

-Fast and interpretable
+- Fast and interpretable

-Ensures only eligible patients are matched
+- Ensures only eligible patients are matched

-Cons:
+**Cons:**

-Doesn't handle complex or free-text descriptions well
+- Doesn't handle complex or free-text descriptions well

-Can miss potential matches due to rigid logic
+- Can miss potential matches due to rigid logic

+---

-2. Semantic Similarity Matching (BERT)
+## 2. Semantic Similarity Matching (BERT)

-How it works:
+**How it works:**

 Uses a pre-trained Sentence-BERT model to convert:

-Patient descriptions
+- Patient descriptions

-Trial inclusion/exclusion criteria
+- Trial inclusion/exclusion criteria

-into semantic vector embeddings
+into semantic vector embeddings.

-Matches based on cosine similarity of these vectors
+Matches are based on cosine similarity between these vectors.

-Pros:
+**Pros:**

-Understands meaning, not just keywords
+- Understands meaning, not just keywords

-Works well on real-world, unstructured text
+- Works well on real-world, unstructured text

-Cons:
+**Cons:**

-Ignores hard constraints like age/gender
+- Ignores hard constraints like age/gender

-May suggest incorrect matches without domain filters
+- May suggest incorrect matches without domain filters

+---

-3. Hybrid Matching System ✅
+## 3. Hybrid Matching System

-How it works:
+**How it works:**

 Combines rule-based filtering and semantic similarity scoring:

-Filters patients based on age, gender, and exclusion criteria
+- Filters patients based on age, gender, and exclusion criteria

-Then applies BERT-based similarity scoring
+- Then applies BERT-based similarity scoring

-Only eligible patients are semantically matched
+- Only eligible patients are semantically matched

-Pros:
+**Pros:**

-Best of both worlds: accurate, meaningful, and safe
+- Best of both worlds: accurate, meaningful, and safe

-Ideal for real-world scenarios involving medical data
+- Ideal for real-world scenarios involving medical data

-Cons:
+**Cons:**

-Slightly more complex and computationally heavier
+- Slightly more complex and computationally heavier

+---

-Technologies Used
+## Technologies Used

-Python (Pandas, NumPy)
+- Python (Pandas, NumPy)

-Sentence-BERT via sentence-transformers
+- Sentence-BERT via `sentence-transformers`

-Scikit-learn (optional for extensions)
+- Scikit-learn (optional for extensions)

-Jupyter Notebook / Google Colab
+- Jupyter Notebook / Google Colab

-Sample patient & trial datasets (manually generated)
+- Sample patient and trial datasets (manually generated)